pdw-mb/tsmart_ha/README.md

 ## Installation

+You can install the component using either the [HACS add-on](https://hacs.xyz) or manually.

+### HACS Installation

+* In HACS, click the three dots, then "Custom Repositories", and add:
+    * Repository = `pdw-mb/tsmart_ha`
+    * Category = `integration`
+* Click "Explore and download repositories", select "T-Smart thermostat", click "Download" and then restart Home Assistant

+### Manual Installation

 * Copy (or link) the `custom_components/t_smart/` directory from this repository into your `configuration/custom_components/` directory.

 * Restart Home Assistant.

+## Discover thermostats

+After restarting Home Assistant:

 * Go to Settings -> Devices & services -> Add Integration.